russelltsherman/javascript/challenges/multiple_pointers/README.md

 write a function which accepts and array of integers and a number calculate the maximum sum of n consecutive elements in the array

+## search

+write a function which accepts a sorted array of integers and a value to search return the index postion of the value within the array of -1 if the value is not found